adblockplus/web.adblockplus.org/pages/privacy.md

 ##### {{ update-checks-heading[heading] Extension update checks }} {: #update-checks }

-{{ update-checks-paragraph Your browser periodically checks for updates of all your extensions including Adblock Plus.
+{{ update-checks-paragraph Your browser periodically checks for updates of all your extensions, including Adblock Plus.
 Some general information - browser version, extension version, operating system, date of last update and your IP address - are transmitted during an update check.
-Updates for Adblock Plus for Android and Internet Explorer are handled by the AdblockPlus.org website and the data transmitted is subject to [its privacy policy](https://adblockplus.org/en/privacy#logs).
+Updates for Adblock Plus for Android and Internet Explorer are handled by the AdblockPlus.org website and the data transmitted is subject to [its Privacy Policy](https://adblockplus.org/en/privacy#logs).
 Updates to Adblock Plus for Firefox are handled by the Addons.Mozilla.Org website and are subject to the [Firefox Privacy Policy](https://www.mozilla.org/de/privacy/).
 Updates to Adblock Plus for Chrome are handled by the Google Web Store website and are subject to the [Google Privacy Policy](https://www.google.com/policies/privacy/).
-Updates to Adblock Plus for Opera are handled by the Opera Add-ons website and are subject to the [Opera privacy policy](http://www.opera.com/de/privacy#web).
+Updates to Adblock Plus for Opera are handled by the Opera Add-ons website and are subject to the [Opera Privacy Policy](http://www.opera.com/de/privacy#web).
 Updates to Adblock Plus for Safari are handled by the Safari Extensions website and are subject to the [Apple Privacy Policy](https://www.apple.com/privacy/privacy-policy/). }}

 ##### {{ subscription-downloads-heading[heading] Subscription downloads }} {: #subscription-downloads }